rolling90/equities-pairs-trading-stat-arb-model/README.md

 ---

 Purpose:
-- Further my career opportunities by upskilling.
-Demonstrate personal progress in python coding proficiency in a quant finance (buy-side) context.
+- To further my career opportunities by upskilling.
+- To demonstrate personal progress in python coding proficiency in a quant finance (buy-side) context.
 - No python knowledge before 9 June 2025.
 Today 29 August 2025.
 12 weeks of learning.

 Methodology: